errordeveloper/labs-tape/README.md

 # Tape is for packaging applications

-## Disclaimer

-This project is an archived experiment that was done as part of Docker Labs and is no longer worked on.
-It's been made available by Docker Labs team under the Apache license as it's deemed of potential interest to the community, however, it's no longer in active development.

 ## What is Tape?

 Tape is a tool that can package an entire application as a self-contained (taped) OCI image that can be deployed to a